danlwarren/CephalopodUCEs/5_final_alignments/README.md

 Finally, we visually assessed every alignment, deleting unreliable columns and/or sequences when necessary using Geneious.
 These then form our final alignments in the `final_alignments` folder.
 The full history of changes we made to the alignments is in the file `manual_alignment_edits.csv`.

 The final alignments are stored in the subfolder `3_final_alignments`.
 These were exported from geneious.

+NB, for whatever reason, my attempt to remove the `spirula_spirula` sequences above didn't work.
+So I finally did this in Sublime text with a regex:

+`>spirula_spirula(?:\r?\n[ACGTN]+)+`

+using the find and replace in folders to get rid of the spirula_spirula sequences from all of the final alignments in the `/3_final_alignments` subfolder.